h00lig4n/k3s/README.md

 1.Install the container and spin it up.
 2.In Home Assistant add ESP Home Integration.
 3.Set host as esphome and port as 6052.

+**NOTE:** Unless you enable hostNetwork=true then you will need to update domain on every device as it defaults to local and will not resolve.

 ### Grafana
 Making nice graphs.